Adding useful functions to uLisp

 You can make sure that the functions you want are always available in your copy of uLisp using the Lisp Library feature as described in Adding these functions using the Lisp Library below.

-Note that in many cases these aren't as fully featured as the full Common Lisp versions.
+Note that in some cases these aren't as fully featured as the full Common Lisp versions.
 For example:

 These functions are all written using short variable names of three characters or less for the parameters, to take advantage of the fact that uLisp stores these more efficiently.